codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/hooks.md

 To simplify the syntax for hooks, the following simplifications are also offered:

-If you do not want to use metadata or annotations in your hook the key exec can be omitted:
+If you do not want to use metadata or annotations in your hook the keyword `exec` can be omitted:

 `codefresh.yml`
 {% highlight yaml %}